 Morphing structures

-In a series of works, we studied the multistable of shells and its dependence on on the material properties, the initial shape and the prestresses.
-We show how active materials (piezoelectric actuators) can be effectively used to control their shape.
+In a series of works, we studied the multistability of shells and its dependence on material properties, initial geometry, and prestress, and showed how piezoelectric actuators can be used to control the shell configuration.

 1. Corsi, G., De Simone, A., Maurini, C., & Vidoli, S. (2019).
 A neutrally stable shell in a Stokes flow: a rotational Taylor’s sheet.
 Proceedings of the Royal Society A: Mathematical, Physical and Engineering Sciences, 475(2227), 20190178. https://doi.org/10.1098/rspa.2019.0178 [Publisher] [Pdf]